SharkSnack/shiren-2/content/guides/faq.md

 Yes, upgrade value and seals will be lost when the Katana+99 turns into a Fiery Fuuma.

-This is also the case when the following weapons or shields are created:<br/>
+This occurs when any of the following weapons or shields are created:

-Kaburasutegi, Daisangen Sword, Ryujin Sword, Wonder Pick, Healing Sword,<br/>
-Helix Shield, Daisangen Shield, Nirvana Shield.
+- Fiery Fuuma
+- Kaburasutegi
+- Daisangen Sword
+- Ryujin Sword
+- Wonder Pick
+- Healing Sword
+- Helix Shield
+- Daisangen Shield
+- Nirvana Shield